Alphalaneous/GoodGrid/README.md

 - <cg>Bug Fixes</c>
 - <cg>Exactly Like Vanilla (by default)</c>

+<cr>Editor Extension in MegaHack cannot be detected, thus the grid size will too small unless you enable extension override in this mod's settings.</c>

 Here's what you can do with the API as a Developer:

 ## LineColor